djplaner/memex/docs/sense/Teaching/teaching-as-gather-weave-augment.md

 ---
-name: "Teaching as gathering, weaving, and augmenting"
+title: "Teaching as gathering, weaving, and augmenting"
-type: note
+type: "note"
-tags: [teaching, pedagogy, technology]
+tags: teaching, pedagogy, technology
 ---

 See also: [[teaching]], [[my-teaching-philosophy]], [[teaching-as-interweaving]], [[gatherers-weavers-augmenters]]